 (b) Requests for extensions of the time period for filing a petition shall be made by means of a separate written request and order, on forms supplied by the clerk, and shall be retained in the legal file.
+The - clerk, and shall be retained in the legal file.
 The name, title of the person making the request, and the reasons for the requested extension shall be included in the request.

-ADVISORY COMMITTEE NOTE Paragraph (3) of this rule will impose upon all minors in detention the statutory time limits imposed upon post adjudication orders of detention pending nonsecure placement.
+ADVISORY COMMITTEE NOTE

+Paragraph (3) of this rule will impose upon all minors in detention the statutory time limits imposed upon post adjudication orders of detention pending non-secure placement.